A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: INTRODUCTION

-In this paper, we institute a novel prospect-theoretic game-theoretic model to study travel behavior in a general mobility system.
-Our first contribution is the incorporation of prospect theory into the model to capture a realistic version of the travelers' decision-making regarding travel time costs.
-The S-shaped value function is adopted to represent the curvature of the travel time cost function and account for the travelers' perception of gains/losses in travel time according a reference point (which we define using the US Bureau of Public Roads (BPR) function).
-Our second contribution is the institution of a smooth approximation function that estimates successfully the non-linear piecewise prospect-theoretic cost functions.
-Finally, we prove the existence of at least one NE in pure strategies, which provides a Nash flow solution for the routing game.
-The significance of these contributions is further validated through numerical simulations, which confirm the effectiveness of the proposed model in predicting travel behavior in the presence of uncertainties and prospect-theoretic decision-making.
+In this paper, we use Prelec's probability weighting function and an S-shaped value function to model how travelers perceive traffic uncertainties and their travel gains/losses.
+So, our first contribution is incorporating prospect theory into an atomic routing game with splittable traffic to capture a realistic version of the travelers' decision-making regarding travel time costs.
+The S-shaped value function is adopted to represent the curvature of the travel time cost function and account for the travelers' perception of gains/losses in travel time according to a reference point (defined using the US Bureau of Public Roads function).
+To address prospect theory's mathematical intractabilities, our second contribution proposes a smooth approximation function that estimates the non-linear piecewise prospect-theoretic cost functions.
+Thus, we can estimate how travelers perceive gains/losses and probabilities in travel time costs.
+This work is focused on establishing the fitness of the approximation function, proving the existence of at least one NE in pure strategies.